 Customer focus is a philosophy that puts customer needs at the heart of all business decisions.
 It’s a company-wide mindset that dictates everything, from strategic decision-making to how employees behave on the ground.

 When you want to woo your customers, customer focus must become a part of organizational culture.
 Often, businesses think that focusing on proactive customer service alone will clinch the deal with customers.
-Yet, to deliver real customer satisfaction, you will need to invest in cradle-to-grave customer relationships.
+Yet, you will need to invest in cradle-to-grave customer relationships to deliver real customer satisfaction.
 This means nurturing every touchpoint with customers, from the initial interaction and purchase right through to post-sales services.
 In other words, every business process, department, and employee needs to be geared towards optimizing the customer experience.

 Why is Customer Focus So Important?

 A few years ago, businesses could focus all their energy on creating a product or service and then go out to find a market for it.
 Today’s market dynamics are different.
 Customers are spoilt for choice.
-With so many options, modern businesses have little room to innovate in terms of the product they offer.
+With so many options, modern businesses have little room to innovate in terms of their product.
 Instead, they compete on the holistic experience they provide.